Summary

 - A formal fallacy is an argument whose form is invalid.

-- Informal fallacies are those which cannot be identified without understanding the concepts involved in the argument.
+- Informal fallacies are those that cannot be identified without understanding the concepts involved in the argument